Manhattan Regional Airport: Historical airline service

 Starting when it merged with Central Airlines in 1967, the original Frontier Airlines flew from Manhattan to Salina, Wichita (ICT), and Denver (DEN) westbound and to Topeka (FOE) and Kansas City eastbound on 44-seat Convair CV580s.
-Beginning in late 1979 Frontier replaced their Convair propeller aircraft with Boeing 737 jets on the same routings.
+Beginning in late 1979 Frontier replaced their Convair turboprop aircraft with Boeing 737-200 jets on the same routings.
 Direct service to Chicago O'Hare International Airport with a stop at Lincoln was also added with the 737s.
 All Frontier service ended in 1983 being replaced by Air Midwest.